Precioussoul/Serverless-c4-project/README.md

-# Serverless TODO
+# Serverless TODO Application Project

+This is the project four of udacity cloud developer nanodegree program and this is the capstone project to graduation.
 In this project, I implemented a simple TODO application using AWS Lambda and Serverless framework.

 # Functionality of the application